Back

 Andrew Martinsen's Walleye Fishing Update

-Ways to Get Walleye out of Oligotrophic Lakes
+Ways to Catch Walleyes in Oligotrophic Lakes

 The remote location and shimmering water of oligotrophic lakes often look like a post card to the passerby.
 To the angler, oligotrophic lakes are a great place to find some untested walleye.